maisha-ahmed/DEPLOY_08_CICD/README.md

 - Please review submission requirements below:

 ***Requirements:***
-- [x]Create a logical topology of all the software and components used in this depoloyment
+- [x]Create a logical topology of all the software and components used in this deployment
 - [x]Document your process and any issues that you experienced
-- [x]Reports genertated from the frontend test and the security mustbe added to your repo but encrypted
+- [x]Reports genertated from the front-end test and the security check, must encrypted and then added to your repo
 - [x]Create a GitHub repository for your documentation
-- [x]Must use the technoglies below:
+- [x]Must use the technologies below:
 1. Docker
 2. Ansible
 5. Cypress